johnnyshankman/hihat/README.md

 ### Tips

 * Use the search bar to quickly find songs.
-* Right-click on a song for more options.
+* Right-click on a song for more options, like lookup on Spotify and Delete
-* Right-click on the album art for more options.
+* Right-click on the album art to Download or Copy to Clipboard
 * Explore the hihat menu for additional features like backing up your library or managing duplicate songs.
-* Click on the song name or artist name in the player at the bottom to scroll back to the current song
+* Click on the song name in the player to scroll back to the current song
 * Click on the album art to scroll back to the current song
+* Try resizing the window, it fits all sorts of sizes!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>